genomicsclass/leanpub/manuscript/clustering_and_heatmaps.md

 ![Dendrogram showing hierarchical clustering of tissue gene expression data.](images/R/clustering_and_heatmaps-tmp-dendrogram-1.png)

 Does this technique "discover" the clusters defined by the different tissues?
-In this case, it is not easy to see the different tissues so we add colors by using the `mypclust` function from the `rafalib` package.
+In this plot, it is not easy to see the different tissues so we add colors by using the `mypclust` function from the `rafalib` package.

 ```r